ering0427/Interactive-Lab-Hub/Final_Project/README.md

 ## Documentation

-The idea of the interaction is shown here:
+The original idea was to build an IoT-capable security camera that sends a video clip of Bella to me whenever she eats her food.
+The system can be useful especially when I'm not at hoem.
+THe idea of the interaction is shown here:

 ![plot](storyboard1.jpg)

+After making the security camera, I realized that my dog Martin sometimes steals Bella's food when I'm not around.
+Therefore, I added additional functionality to make the system capable of recognizing Martin the intruder.

 ![plot](storyboard2.jpg)
 I used AWS S3 to store recorded videos/images and Twilio to send the stored videos/images to my phone via text messages.